thedojoseries/nomad/README.md

 Now that Consul is running, let's modify the front-end to register itself.
 Service registry can be achieved with the [service stanza](https://www.nomadproject.io/docs/job-specification/service).

 The service stanza has tons of parameters.
-Here is what you need to configure:
+Here is what you need to configure in `frontend.nomad`:

 * Give your service a `name`
 * Configure the `port`.
 You do not need to specify the port number.
 You can simply use the port label you defined (e.g. in `port "http" { }`, `http` is the label)